Delhi govt's new excise policy proposes sweeping changes: Sisodia

-New Delhi, March 22 (IANS) The Delhi Government has lowered the legal drinking age in the city from 25 to 21 under its new excise policy.
+New Delhi: The Delhi Government has lowered the legal drinking age in the city from 25 to 21 under its new excise policy.
 The proposal was passed in a Delhi Cabinet meeting on Monday.
 The new excise policy would be implemented in the city soon.

 Addressing a press conference, Delhi Deputy Chief Minister Manish Sisodia said the days of the well-organised syndicate liquor mafia which has influence on the liquor business are long gone.
 He said the committee of Group of Ministers (GoM) formed to look after the new excise policy has suggested some sweeping changes and many of those suggestions have been accepted in the cabinet meeting.